-One official within the Ontario Ministry of Agriculture, Food and Rural Affairs is assigned on a full-time basis to the promotion of organic agriculture.
-The annual Organic Agriculture Conference in Guelph is a major initiative supported by the Ministry.
-However,
+One official within the Ontario Ministry of Agriculture, Food and Rural Development is assigned on a full-time basis to the promotion of organic agriculture.
+However, no government sanctioned certification and labelling program exists.

 In addition to its small organic program, the Ontario government has undertaken a number of other initiatives related to agriculture and the environment.
-The Food Systems 2000 program, launched in 1987 by the Ontario Ministry of Agriculture, Food and Rural Affairs, seeks to reduce agricultural pesticide use in Ontario by 50% by the year 2000.
+The Food Systems 2000 program, launched in 1987 by the Ontario Ministry of Agriculture and Food, seeks to reduce agricultural pesticide use in Ontario by 50% by the year 2000.
 The program, which supports research into integrated pest management and provides for farmer education, has been recently renewed.
 A more ambitious program, proposed by the Ontario Ministry of Environment and Energy, to ban or phase-out a number of persistent and bioaccumulative pesticides, was to be have been included in the 1994 Canada-Ontario Agreement Respecting the Great Lakes Basin Ecosystem.
-However, the program was greatly weakened in the face of strong resistance from mainstream agricultural organizations (most notably AgCARE124), the pesticides industry, and the Ministry of Agriculture, Food and Rural Affairs.
-125
+However, the program was greatly weakened in the face of strong resistance from mainstream agricultural organizations (most notably AgCARE109), the pesticides industry, and the Ministry of Agriculture, Food and Rural development.

-The Ontario Ministry of Agriculture, Food and Rural Affairs, has supported the Environmental Farm Initiative of the Ontario Environmental Farm Coalition, consisting of the Ontario Federation of Agriculture, the Christian Farmers Federation of Ontario, AgCARE, the Ontario Farm Animal Council.
+The Ontario Ministry of Agriculture, Food and Rural Development, has supported the Environmental Farm Initiative of the Ontario Environmental Farm Coalition, consisting of the Ontario Federation of Agriculture, the Christian Farmers Federation of Ontario, AGCare, the Ontario Farm Animal Council.
 The major element of the Coalition's work has been the Environmental Farm Plan program, which provides educational and planning assistance to farmers wishing to reduce the environmental impacts of agriculture through improved conventional management practices.
 The program is delivered in cooperation with the Ontario Soil and Crop Improvement Association.